qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step1.md

 Before going deeper with Kubernetes, let's setup an environment for that.
 Right now, the new Kubernetes cluster is spinning up for you.

+For this scenario we choose the [Minikube](https://minikube.sigs.k8s.io/docs) for multiple reasons:
+- You may easilly install it to your laptop;
+- You only have to type `minikube start` in order to spin up the local Kubernetes cluster;
+- We can install an add-ons in order to bring the experince to the real-world Kubernetes cluster.

 Okay, we have a running Kubernetes cluster, but how to interact with it?
 The Kubernetes brain is the Kubernetes API server.
 Since it is a REST API and every request is going throw it, you can use any util to interact with it, but the most common one is the [kubectl](https://kubernetes.io/docs/reference/kubectl/overview) CLI tool.
 We will use the `kubectl` in this scenario aswell.
 So, let's get started!